FlexMeasures/flexmeasures/bvp/data/Readme.md

 Run these commands from the repository root directory (read below comments first):

     flask db init
+    flask db migrate
     flask db upgrade
     flask db_populate --structure --data --forecasts

-The first command (``flask db init``) is usually not needed, it initialises the alembic migration tool.
+The first command (``flask db init``) is only needed here once, it initialises the alembic migration tool.
-The second command gives you the db structure.
+The second command generates the SQL for your current db model and the third actually gives you the db structure.
-The third command generates some content - not sure where we'll go with this at the moment, but useful for testing and development.
+The fourth command generates some content - not sure where we'll go with this at the moment, but useful for testing and development.

 With every migration, you get a new migration step in `migrations/versions`.
 Be sure to add that to `git`,